VGzsysadm/OfertoApp/docs/index.rst

 ------------
 * Donwload the project from `Source Forge <https://sourceforge.net/projects/ofertoapp/files/>`_. or clone the project from github.

-* Modify the line DATABASE_URL & APP_ENV with your params for connect to the database inside the file .env.
+* Modify the line DATABASE_URL & APP_ENV and Google information with your data at the .env file.
 .. code:: bash

   APP_ENV=prod